Information & Applications » Bar Exam » Information For Bar Exam Applicants

 b.
 Out-of-State Attorneys Employed by or Associated with an Approved New Jersey Legal Services Program

-A graduate of an approved law school, who is a member of the bar of another state or of the District of Columbia and is employed by or associated with a legal services program approved by the Director of Legal Services of New Jersey, shall be permitted to practice, under the supervision of a member of the bar of this State, before all courts of this State in all causes in which they are associated with such legal services program, subject to certain conditions in Rule 1:21-3(c).
+A graduate of an approved law school, who is a member of the bar of another state or of the District of Columbia and is employed by or associated with a legal services program approved by the Director of Legal Services of New Jersey, shall be permitted to practice, under the supervision of a member of the bar of this State, before all courts of this State in all cases in which they are associated with such legal services program, subject to certain conditions in Rule 1:21-3(c).

 c.
 Appearances Pro Hac Vice